| Site Type: Long Term/National Priorities List (NPL) |

 | Final Date ||09/08/1983 |

-The 7-acre McKin Company site is located in a rural residential area about 1 mile east of the center of the Town of Gray.
+The 7-acre McKin Company site is located in a rural residential area about two miles east of the center of the Town of Gray.
 The site formerly operated as a sand and gravel pit that had been excavated to depths of 6 to 20 feet below the land surface.
 The facility opened in 1965 for storage and disposal of liquid wastes.
-The facility expanded in 1972 to accommodate waste generated when a Norwegian tanker ran aground on a ledge in Hussey Sound, spilling 100,000 gallons of industrial fuel.
+The facility expanded in 1972 to accommodate waste generated when a Norwegian tanker ran aground on a ledge in Hussey Sound (a shipping channel leading into Portland harbor) spilling 100,000 gallons of industrial fuel.
 Between 1965 and 1978, the plant handled and disposed of a mixture of solvents, oils, and other chemicals.
 Approximately 100,000 to 200,000 gallons of waste are thought to have been processed annually.
 Operating facilities included an incinerator, a concrete block building, an asphalt-lined lagoon, and storage and fuel tanks.
 Wastes also may have been disposed of by spreading them over the ground surface.
 As early as 1973, residents of East Gray reported odors in well water and discoloration of laundry.
-In 1977, the EPA confirmed that contaminated groundwater had reached many of the local private wells.
+In 1977, the Town of Gray and EPA confirmed that contaminated groundwater had reached many of the local private wells.
 These water supplies were capped, and the Farmers Home Administration trucked in water supplies.
 The public water system was extended to the affected area in 1978, and all residents were connected to it.
 The nearest residence is located 300 feet northeast of the property.

 Threats and Contaminants

 The groundwater is contaminated with volatile organic compounds (VOCs) including trichloroethane (TCA) and trichloroethylene (TCE).
 The soil was contaminated with VOCs, petrochemicals, and heavy metals including arsenic, lead, and mercury.
-Off-site surface water and groundwater are also contaminated with VOCs.
+Surface water and groundwater beyond the McKin property are also contaminated with VOCs.
 There is no known current exposure of residents to the groundwater, since all residents are connected to the public water supply.

 The March 2001 ROD Amendment changed the cleanup approach for groundwater.
 The 1985 ROD selected active remediation through groundwater pump and above-ground treatment to achieve the goal of groundwater restoration.
 With the determination that it was technically impracticable to use active remediation to achieve this goal, the March 2001 ROD Amendment selected overlapping institutional controls and long-term monitoring to maintain protectiveness of human health.
 The ROD Amendment also included an engineered covering of an area known as Boiling Springs to prevent exposure to contaminated water by environmental receptors, and a contingency remedy for the Royal River.